-5. For graduation a student must complete the prescribed work of some one Option of the Course in Engineering or of the Course in Science with an average grade of at least 1.9.
-6. At the close of each school-year the Committee on Honor Students awards honor standing to approximately 16 students who have completed the freshman year, and to 12-16 students who have completed the sophomore year.
+4. Graduation requirement.
+To qualify for graduation a student must complete the prescribed work in some one option of the course in engineering or of the course in science with an average grade of 1.9 and with a total of at least 1200 credits.

+5. Honor standing.
+At the close of each school-year the Committee on Honor Students awards honor standing to approximately 15 students who have completed the freshman year, and to 10-15 students who have completed the sophomore year.
 To each of these students is also awarded a prize scholarship carrying half tuition.
 These awards are based primarily on the scholastic records of the students.
 Any holder of such a scholarship who in any subsequent term fails to maintain a scholastic standard set by the Committee automatically loses his honor standing and scholarship for the remainder of the school-year.

-Honor standing entitles the student to special privileges and opportunities, such as excuse from some of the more routine work, instruction in "honor sections," and admittance to more advanced subjects and to research work.
-But a student in honor standing may not be admitted to an honor section in a particular subject unless he has obtained a grade of 3 or better in the work prerequisite to that subject.
+Honor standing entitles the student to such special privileges and opportunities as excuse from some of the more routine work, instruction in "honor sections," and admittance to more advanced subjects and to research work, but a student in honor standing may not be admitted to an honor section in a particular subject unless he has obtained a grade of 3 or better in the work prerequisite to that subject.

-7. A student will be graduated with honor who has received on the average throughout his course, 145 credits per term, 130 of which result from grades 3 and 4 in subjects other than Physical Education and Assembly, provided also that he maintains such an average through the three terms of the senior year.
-In addition, a student may be graduated with honor under joint recommendation of his department and the Honors Committee, and approval of the Faculty.
+A student will be graduated with honor who has received on the average throughout his course, 145 credits per term, 130 of which result from grades of 3 and 4 in subjects other than Physical Education and Assembly, provided also that he maintains such an æverage through the three terms of the senior year.
+In addition, a student may be graduated with honor under joint recommendation of his department and the Honors Committee, and approval of the faculty.

-If for any reason a student is carrying less than 40 units, the credits required (as stated in paragraphs 1 and 2 on pages 92-93) shall be prorated on the basis of 40 as a standard.
-For example, a man carrying 32 units of work shall be expected to obtain four-fifths of 80, or 64 credits, to remain off probation.
+6. Excess or less than normal units.
+If for any reason a student is carrying less than 40 units, the credits required (as stated in sections 1 and 2 on page 97) shall be prorated on the basis of 40 as a standard.
+For example, a freshman, sophomore, or new transfer carrying 30 units of work shall be expected to obtain three-fourths of 80, or 60 credits, to remain off probation.

 Applications for registration in excess of the prescribed number of units, or for less than 25 units, must be approved by the Registration Committee.

+7. Leave of absence.
 Prolonged leave of absence must be sought by written petition to the faculty, and the student must indicate the length of time, and the reasons, for which absence is requested.
 In case of brief absences from any given exercise, arrangements must be made with the instructor in charge.